ksd-mx/speech-analyzer/README.md

 - **Detailed Analytics**: Information about keyword occurrences, positions, and confidence levels

+- **Custom Metadata Support**: Pass timestamps, framerates, output paths, and other custom metadata through the system

 - **Built for Scale**: Docker ready with optimized resource usage

 ## Table of Contents